geropl/github-mcp-go/memory-bank/progress.md

 - Repository operations tools are implemented
 - Pull request operations tools are implemented (including the new tools requested)
 - File operations tools are implemented
+- Testing framework is set up with:
-- Table-driven tests with go-vcr and golden files for:
+  - Table-driven test structure
-  - Repository operations
-  - Pull request operations
-  - File operations
+  - go-vcr for recording HTTP interactions
+  - Golden files for expected results
+  - Test helpers for running tests
+- Currently working on the first pull request test case (SuccessfulCreation)
 - README is created

 ## What's Left to Build